drumee/setup-schemas/README.md

-# drumee-schemas-setup
-Drumee Schemas Setup Tools
+# Drumee Schemas Setup Tools
+npm i @drumee/setup-schemas
+This package is intended to be used by @drumee/setup